Dion Data is a legitimate data management service bureau who hires home contractors for data entry jobs. They've been

 If so, I recommend getting a membership at FlexJobs.
 They post hundreds of new work at home job leads from reputable companies every day, and they 100% guarantee against scams.
 I have been a member for a few years now, and I've found it to be a very helpful site.
 It's about $14.95 monthly to join, but you can set your account up so it only bills you for that first month if you just want to try it for a month and see what you think.

 The fee is in place because, unlike other work at home job search sites that are free to access, they do not display advertisements that often annoy readers, so they charge a fee instead to generate income and get compensated for their efforts.

 Good luck!
-If you have tried out Dion Data or any other data entry company, please comment below and let us know how it went.
+And if you have tried out Dion Data or any other data entry company, please comment below and let us know how it went.